lua-cookbook/lua-cookbook/src/book/en_US/intro.md

         end
     end

-This style gets irritating fast, if there is more than two conditions.
+This style gets irritating  if there are more than two conditions.
 `if-else` statements can be combined together using the single word `elseif` (not the two words `else if`!)